phoenix-apps/Phnx/devops/Creating Windows Nuget Packages.md

 This guide does not apply to NET Core or NET Standard packages

+You'll need the [Nuget CLI](https://www.nuget.org/downloads) installed on your computer

 # If a `nuspec` file doesn't exist for the project
 1. Navigate in a terminal to the folder containing the project you want to generate a nuspec file for